 New Zealand is a green land – most of its many native trees and shrubs are evergreen.
 The lush forests, often referred to as ‘native bush’ or simply ‘the bush’, have an almost tropical feel.
 Huge kauri and tall trees known as podocarps tower over a multitude of ferns and creepers, evoking a primeval scene.
-Kauri and podocarps have links back to the ancestral forests of Gondwana (the supercontinent of 190 million years ago).
+Kauri and podocarps have links back to the ancestral forests of Gondwana (a supercontinent that broke away from an even larger one some 190 million years ago).

-When sea levels were lower, around 45 million years ago, the land that we know as New Zealand was part of a mini-continent that included New Caledonia.
-But once sea levels rose, New Zealand became cut off and some of its flora evolved in relative isolation over millions of years.
+The land we now know as New Zealand was once part of a mini-continent that included New Caledonia.
+But as sea levels rose, New Zealand became cut off and its flora evolved in relative isolation over millions of years.
 The origins of many other species are more recent.
-Since New Zealand became isolated, many plants from Australia and the tropical Pacific have arrived after drifting on the ocean, being blown by the winds or carried by birds.
+After New Zealand became isolated, many plants arrived from Australia and the tropical Pacific by drifting on the ocean, being blown by the wind or carried by birds.

-In the 700 years since human arrival, over 75% of New Zealand’s forest cover has been burnt or chopped down.
+In the 750 years since humans arrived, over 75% of New Zealand’s forest cover has been burnt or chopped down.
 Fire, axe and plough converted forest into pasture.
 New Zealand, once a giant forest, was transformed into innumerable farms.
 Still, large areas of native bush remain, mainly in the high country.

-Much of the North Island bush is conifer-broadleaf forest which thrives in lowlands and good soils.
+Much of the North Island bush is conifer-broadleaf forest, which thrives in lowlands and on good soils.
 Rimu, mataī, miro, kāmahi and tawa are common trees.
 A typical North Island forest has five layers.
 The forest giants form a canopy over a layer of smaller trees, through which emergent trees appear.
-Below these three layers are the shrubs and, finally, ground plants.
+Below these are shrubs and, finally, ground plants.
 Many varieties of fern spread over the forest floor, while tree ferns rise above it.
 Among the tree ferns is the ponga.
 Its fronds, with their shimmering underside, are a national emblem – the silver fern.
-Conifer-broadleaf forests are also found in the South Island and Stewart Island, but only in the lowlands.
+Conifer-broadleaf forests are also found in lowlands in the South Island and Stewart Island.

-In the South Island, most native forests that escaped the settlers’ fires are found in the high country, on poorer soils.
+In the South Island, most native forests that escaped the settlers’ fires are in the high country, on poorer soils.
 They are generally more open, simpler in structure, and dominated by the beech species – red, hard, black and silver beech.
 There are also occasional enclaves of conifer-broadleaf within these forests, often on valley floors, and larger pure stands in coastal areas.
-Half of the South Island forests, mainly those in the eastern lowlands, were destroyed by fire within 200 or 300 years of Māori settlement, and replaced by tussock grasslands.
+Half of the South Island forests, mainly those in the eastern lowlands, were destroyed by fire in the first two or three centuries of Māori settlement, and replaced by tussock grasslands.
 Possums, deer, goats and other European-introduced animals have wreaked havoc on the native bush, which did not evolve with browsing mammals.
-Beech forests also occur in the North Island mountain regions.
+Beech forests also grow in North Island mountain regions.

-In both islands the altitude limit of trees, known as the bush line, is an important feature.
-Near the bush line, trees become smaller, forming a subalpine ‘goblin forest’.
-The central North Island’s bush line is around 1,450 metres; at the bottom of Stewart Island it appears as low as 500 metres.
+In both islands the altitude limit of trees, known as the bushline, is an important feature.
+Near the bushline, trees become smaller, forming a subalpine ‘goblin forest’.
+The central North Island’s bushline is around 1,450 metres; in the southern Stewart Island it is as low as 500 metres.

 People and the bush